ICT381/ict381-lab-notes/LAB_4C.md

 This lab will guide you through the process of running the staycationX and ReactJS application on docker containers in an EC2 instance in AWS.

 ## Instructions

-The main tasks for this lab are as follows:
+In this lab, it is separated in two stages.

+The first stage will guide you through the following tasks.
 1. Stopping Mongod service if it is running
 2. Registering a Docker Hub account
-3. Producing docker images from individual components of the staycationX application
+3. Producing docker images from individual components of the StaycationX application
+4. Modify myReactApp source codes
+5. Producing docker image for myReactApp application
+6. Using Docker Compose to run containers

+The second stage will guide you through the following tasks.
-4. Tagging and pushing your own container image to Docker Hub
+1. Tagging and pushing your own container images to Docker Hub
-5. Using Docker Compose to run containers
+2. Using Docker Compose to run containers
-6. Accessing staycationX application on the web browser
-7. Connecting to MongoDB using MongoDB Compass (Optional)
+3. Connecting to applications
-8. Running the ReactJS application with docker containers

 ## Task 1 : Stopping Mongod service if it is running